sakshiarora04/README-Generator/README.md

 - Push your branch (git push)
 - Create a new Pull Request

-After reviewing, your feature will be merged.
+After reviewing, your feature branch will be merged.

 ## Credits